The elbow statistic: Multiscale clustering statistical significance: Abstract

 \section{Abstract}

 Selecting the number of clusters remains a fundamental challenge in unsupervised learning.
-Existing criteria typically target a single ``optimal'' partition, often overlooking statistically meaningful structure present at multiple resolutions.
-We introduce ElbowSig, a framework that formalizes the heuristic ``elbow'' method as a rigorous inferential problem.
-Our approach centers on a normalized discrete curvature statistic derived from the cluster heterogeneity sequence, which is evaluated against a null distribution of unstructured data.
-We derive the asymptotic properties of this null statistic in both large-sample and high-dimensional regimes, characterizing its baseline behavior and stochastic variability.
-As an algorithm-agnostic procedure, ElbowSig requires only the heterogeneity sequence and is compatible with a wide range of clustering methods, including hard, fuzzy, and model-based clustering.
-Extensive experiments on synthetic and empirical datasets demonstrate that the method maintains appropriate Type-I error control while providing the power to resolve multiscale organizational structures that are typically obscured by single-resolution selection criteria.
+Existing approaches typically focus on identifying a single ``optimal'' partition, often overlooking statistically meaningful structure present across multiple resolutions.
+We introduce ElbowSig, a general inferential framework for assessing clustering structure over a range of resolutions.
+The method formalizes the elbow heuristic by defining a normalized discrete curvature statistic based on the sequence of within-cluster heterogeneity values, and evaluates its significance relative to a null distribution of unstructured data.
+This yields hypothesis tests across resolutions, enabling simultaneous inference at multiple clustering scales.
+We derive the asymptotic behavior of the null statistic in both large-sample and high-dimensional regimes, characterizing its limiting form and variability.
+Because it depends only on the heterogeneity sequence, ElbowSig is compatible with a wide range of clustering algorithms, including hard, fuzzy, and model-based methods.
+Experiments on synthetic and real datasets show that the procedure controls Type-I error under unstructured data while providing power to detect multiscale organization, revealing structure that is often missed by single-resolution selection criteria.

 \keywords{Cluster number selection, Elbow statistic, Multiscale inference, Non-parametric testing, Unsupervised learning}